peppelin/hands-on-docker/README.md

       - app3
     restart: always
 ```
+* You have to set up and ENV VAR so you can download the proper nginx image version (in case of doubt, use `latest`).
 We'll use the second method, and the full `docker-compose` file will be as follows:
 ```
 version: '2'